Bumiller Building: Early years

 As the Broadway Theater District evolved, New York-based Eden Musée, a theater for motion pictures and vaudeville acts, moved in.
 With "a show on every floor," Eden Musée attracted audiences with afternoon and evening performances.
 After Eden Musée left, the Bumiller Building was home to the Wonderland Theater, then the Jade Theater, named for the jade hue of the building's facade.
 During Prohibition in 1921, firemen were called to the building to put out a blaze caused by a whiskey still, under which a gas fire had been lit.
 Tenants heard an explosion and when firemen arrived, one room was in flames.
 Firemen found sour mash and the ten gallon still blown to bits.
 The man who rented the room had already disappeared.

 Today

 The Bumiller Building, after extensive renovation, is now the Broadway Lofts, a residential rental with 58 apartments.
-Adaptive Reuse and architecture completed by Los Angeles architecture firm Omgivning.
+Adaptive Reuse and architecture was completed by Los Angeles architecture firm Omgivning.